 Possible Sources of Funds

-Keeping in mind the many demands on a district’s funds, we strive to provide high-quality support and guidance at a reasonable cost.
-Public Impact and our national funders subsidize work with districts by funding free and low-cost materials to aid Opportunity Culture design and educator implementation, data analysis to determine what approaches work in schools and districts, and other aspects of support that we do not charge to districts.
+Keeping in mind the many demands on a district/CMO’s funds, we strive to provide high-quality support and guidance at a reasonable cost.
+Public Impact and our national funders subsidize our work by funding free and low-cost materials to aid Opportunity Culture design and educator implementation, data analysis to determine what approaches work, and other aspects of support that we do not charge to Opportunity Culture sites.

 - Grants from local or regional philanthropies